AdrianKrebs/datalens/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
+- Define your ranking criteria
+- Click Analyze

+# Improvements
+- Currently, the application fetches all analysis results in one long REST call, which can lead to long waiting times.
+We should switch to streaming/web sockets.
+- The application is currently focused only on job data.
+We should make the system extensible to other types of data like events, products, etc.